KenKundert/fvi/README.rst

 -v, --vim             open files in vim rather than gvim -W, --warn            do not suppress warnings about directories and binary files -h, --help            show help message and exit
+--                    terminates the command line options

+Use -- to terminate the command line options.
+Any thing that follows -- is treated as a pattern or filename.
+You can search for patterns that start with
+- by preceding the pattern with --.

 Installation